Skip to content Skip to footer

 Even if you perhaps choose not to learn from the results in this study, at least choose to learn from the method.
 That is also Yujin Kim's suggestion to publishers and others.

-Some are already doing A/B testing on language appeals but my suggestion is that doing rigorous experiments (even though it's on a small scale) with different messages/images or in a different medium may help them understand about their audience better,” she explains.
+Some are already doing on language appeals but my suggestion is that doing rigorous experiments (even though it's on a small scale) with different messages/images or in a different medium may help them understand about their audience better,” she explains.

 Conversion tests needed